Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

 \section{Rainbows and Baskets of Binary Barrier American Options}

 \end{doublespace}

 \begin{doublespace} A simple term lending structure can be modeled as a Binary American cash or nothing / asset or nothing put option.
 This option pays a fixed cash rebate or the payoff of another asset if a certain binary condition is satisfied during the life of the option.
 The binary condition occurs when the underlying price falls below the strike price or a preset barrier is breached making this a Binary Barrier down-and-in put option.
+For a term loan, the underlying process is the availability of shares being modelled as a GBM (Assumption \ref{Assumption: A-long-term}).
+The event when the availability falls below a certain threshold, which in our scenario is the number of shares that are being loaned out, is the binary condition when the barrier is breached.
+(Section \ref{subsec:Benchmark-Valuations}) develops this analogy using all the variables that arise when pricing such an option.

-By using this model, we can use established ways from derivative pricing theory to price and even possibly hedge such deals (Windcliff, Wang, Forsyth and Vetzal 2007 discuss hedging with correlated assets).
+By using this insight, we can use established ways from derivative pricing theory to price and even possibly hedge such deals.
+Windcliff et al. (2007) discuss hedging with correlated assets.
 As a comparison, it is worth noting that the basic structure will be cheaper than the corresponding vanilla put option and we will report this benchmark in the numerical results.
-Additional structures can be created by using other combinations of European, American, Asian, call, put, up, down, in, out, etc. and even on multiple securities, Rainbows and Baskets, depending on the preferences and willingness of loan desks and their clients; the possibilities are endless.
+Additional structures can be created by using other combinations of European, American, Asian, call, put, up, down, in, out, etc. and even on multiple securities, Rainbows and Baskets, depending on the preferences and willingness of loan desks and their clients.
+The possibilities are endless.